NathanHawks/SR1eGameBot/README.md

   **!setinit** syntax is **!setinit X Y** where X is the number of dice and Y is the modifier.
 For example, !setinit 1 4 sets your initiative formula to 1d6+4.

   IMPORTANT: Commands won't work unless you @people correctly.
-Use the menu that pops-up while you type, or tab-completion.  **If it's blue with an underline, you did it right.**
+Use the menu that pops-up while you type, or tab-completion.  **If it's highlighted blue, you did it right.**

 ### :game_die: **Rolling Initiative** :game_die: